npcole/npyscreen/docs/Documentation.rst

 If you want to disable all colour in your application, npyscreen defines two convenient functions: *disableColor()* and *enableColor()*.

+How Widgets use colour
+**********************

+When a widget is being drawn, it asks the active ThemeManager to tell it appropriate colours.
+'LABEL', for example, is a label given to colours that will be used for the labels of widgets.
+The Theme manager looks up the relevant name in its *default_colors* dictionary and returns the appropriate colour-pair as an curses attribute that is then used to draw the widget on the screen.

+Individual widgets often have *color* attribute of their own (which may be set by the constructor).
+This is usually set to 'DEFAULT', but could be changed to any other defined name.
+This mechanism typically only allows individual widgets to have one particular part of their colour-scheme changed.

+Title... versions of widgets also define the attribute *labelColor*, which can be used to change the colour of their label colour.

+Unicode
+*******
+The latest versions of the library aim to handle unicode/utf-8 strings.
+Please report any problems.

 Enhancing Mouse Support
 ***********************
 Widgets that wish to handle mouse events in more detail should override the method *.handle_mouse_event(self, mouse_event)*.
 Note that *mouse_event* is a tuple::